 Cats make themselves comfortable just about anywhere inside.
 That means the couch, your bed, a perch in the sun, or even the laundry basket.
 Snuggle spots are easy to come by.
-If you have an outdoor explorer, or if there are feral cats you care for, finding a sleeping place may not be so simple.
-Outdoor cat houses not only provide a soft spot to lay a feline head, they also keep the cat safe from the elements.
+If you have an outdoor explorer or feral cat you care for, finding a sleeping place may not be so simple.
+Outdoor cat houses not only provide a soft spot to lay a feline head, but they also keep the cat safe from the elements.

 The Great Outdoors

 Not every cat is a homebody.
 Some felines like venturing into the backyard.
 Others explore entire neighborhoods.
 Barn cats take patrolling their farm territory seriously.
 When it’s time to take a break from the adventures, those cats prefer somewhere safe and secure to rest their feet.
 Outdoor cat houses make the perfect spot to flop down.

 When the weather’s nice, your cat might enjoy stretching out on the grass to soak up the sun.
 But what about when the sky opens up and pours down rain?
 Or when snow lies thick on the ground?
 Even a good wind storm can ruffle thick coats.
 Outdoor cat houses provide shelter from the storm, keeping kitties warm and dry.

 Feral cats may put on a show of bluster when you set out their daily offering of food.
 This is because they’re not interested in settling into housecat life.
 However, they’re still susceptible to attack from larger predators such as coyotes, roaming dogs, and raccoons.
 With outdoor cat houses available, they have somewhere safe to run to and hide out from such dangers.

 Outdoor cat houses come in a lot of forms and designs.
 Depending on whether you’re providing a casual residence for your cat while they explore outside, or you’re trying to comfort the neighborhood feral, you may favor one design over another.
 However, no matter which house you choose, make sure you keep several factors in mind: